Transitions of bifurcation diagrams of a forced heteroclinic cycle: Introduction

 To date there has been little systematic investigation of the effects of \emph{time-periodic perturbations} and their \emph{bifurcations}, despite being natural for the modelling of many biological effects \cite{AHL2001, Mohapatra2015, WY2003}.

-Extending the results of \cite{LR18}, in this paper we study the dynamics and bifurcations in the neighbourhood of a heteroclinic cycle contained in the asymptotically stable heteroclinic network explored in \cite{ACL06} perturbed with a time-periodic forcing with amplitude $\gamma\ll 1$.
+Extending the results of \cite{LR18}, in this paper we study the dynamics and bifurcations in the neighbourhood of a heteroclinic cycle contained in the asymptotically stable heteroclinic network explored in \cite{ACL06} perturbed with a time-periodic forcing with amplitude $\gamma$.
 We reduce the problem to the analysis of the geometry of the set of zeros of a one-parameter family of functions defined on a circle---the \emph{bifurcation diagram}.
-We obtain a complete qualitative description of all possible diagrams for different amplitudes of the forcing and different saddle-values of the network (a measure of its strength of attraction) as well as the transitions between different types.
+We obtain a complete qualitative description of all possible persistent diagrams for different amplitudes of the forcing and different saddle-values of the network (a measure of its strength of attraction) as well as the transitions between different types.
+This justifies the expression \emph{transitions of bifurcation diagrams} in the title.
 We also find possible integer multiples of the forcing frequency $\omega$ for which there is a solution of the problem with frequency $n\omega$ for some $n\in\NN$ --- the \emph{frequency-locked} solutions.

 Chaotic heteroclinic networks are good phenomenological models of switching dynamics \cite{PJ88, Rodrigues2013}.
 Given a homoclinic loop or heteroclinic cycle it has been known that transversal intersections of stable and unstable manifolds give rise to complicated behaviour.
 The qualitative picture is clarified by Smale, who showed that this complicated behaviour included the existence of horseshoes.
 In the present article we identify a discrete-time Bogdanov--Takens bifurcation \cite{BRS} which can be seen as an organising center to locate such horseshoes and strange attractors in the neighbourhood of the ghost of the cycle that is broken for $\gamma>0$.
 The study of \emph{singularities} can then be seen as a ``good route'' to locate chaos.